adobe/flutter_acpplaces_monitor/README.md

 ## Notice of deprecation

-On **August 31, 2021**, the **Places Monitor** extension for the Adobe Experience Platform Mobile SDKs will be **deprecated**.
-The Places Monitor extension will not receive further updates or support beyond August 31st.
+On **August 31, 2021**, the **Places Monitor** extension for the Adobe Experience Platform Mobile SDKs was **deprecated**.
+Adobe no longer plans to update or support Places Monitor extension beyond August 31st.

 ## About this project